 Orthodontic treatment and monitoring jaw grow

-Your child will also need to attend regular outpatient appointments at the cleft clinic so their condition can be monitored closely and any problems can be dealt with, these will usually be recommended until they’re around 21 years of age, when they’re likely to haves topped growing.
+Your child will also need to attend regular outpatient appointments at the cleft clinic so their condition can be monitored closely and any problems can be dealt with.
+These will usually be recommended until they’re around 21 years of age, when they’re likely to have stopped growing.